abbotto/rectangular/readme/extensions.md

 #### <a name='LanguageSupport'></a>Language Support
 - Service is called `locale.service` and is injected via `locale$`.
-- Learn more about `angular-translate` [here](https://angular-translate.github.io/).
+- Learn more about `angular-translate` [here](https://angular-translate.github.io/docs/#/guide).

 #### <a name='ImmutableData'></a>Immutable Data
 - Service is called `data.service` and is injected via `data$`.
+- Directive is called `data.directive` and is added via `data-src`.
-- Learn more about 'immutable-js' [here](https://github.com/facebook/immutable-js/).
+- Learn more about 'immutable-js' [here](http://facebook.github.io/immutable-js/docs/).

 #### <a name='Printing'></a>Printing
 - Service is called `print.service` and is injected via `print$`.